-I was lucky enough to harvest some beautiful beets from my mom’s garden this past weekend and am excited to incorporate them into a wonderful recipe that is consistent with the Chinese medicine "middle burner" diet that I have been writing about and now actively practicing.
+I was lucky enough to harvest some beautiful beets from my mom’s garden this past weekend and am excited to incorporate them into a wonderful recipe that is consistent with the Chinese Dietary Therapy "middle burner" methodology that I have been writing about and now actively practicing.

 Beets are one of my favorite vegetables, I love roasting them in the oven with their skins, which brings out even more of their natural earthy flavor and retains most of the nutritious colored pigment of the beets.
 A recipe that I love to make and that will align nicely with the middle burner diet is a beet borscht - what's a borscht?
 It's a popular soup in Russia and the Ukraine which gets its distinctive red color from beet roots.

 A Reminder of Your Digestive Middle Burner & How it Can Support Better Health

 In Chinese medicine, the "middle burner diet" concept is that the process of digestion is a function of the Chinese spleen and stomach.
 Chinese dietary theory becomes very clear and logical once we understand this simple concept.

 Your stomach's function is to receive food and liquids and to decompose and cook them.
 According to Chinese medicine theory, the stomach is likened to a pot on the stove and the spleen is the fire under the pot.
 The stomach does not like dryness and the spleen does not like dampness.
 In a way, this makes sense: the spleen function is likened to a fire under a pot - too much dampness could put out this fire.

 Because the vitamins and enzymes of raw vegetables are largely locked in hard to digest cellulose packets, you may actually only absorb 50% of the available nutrients.
 However when the vegetables are cooked (not over cooked), you begin breaking down the cellulose walls which allows your body to absorb as much as 65% of the available nutrients.